-It is important to know which providers are part of our network because while you are a member of our plan you may be required to use network providers to get certain medical care and services.
-Exceptions include emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Peoples Health Group Medicare authorizes use of out-of-network providers.
+It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you may be required to use network providers to get certain medical care and services.
+The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Peoples Health Group Medicare authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.